Yellow Dog Poop: What Does It Mean?

 If the color of your pup’s poop remains yellow, be sure to seek veterinary advice.
 A stool sample will likely be required for your vet to further determine the cause of your dog’s yellow poop.
 Your vet may also perform blood tests to determine whether your pup has an infection or an underlying health problem.
 Depending on the cause, your dog may need deworming, nutritional supplements, or a different treatment to help balance their gut bacteria and get their digestion back on track.

-If your dog has yellow poop, be sure to:
+In addition, if your dog has yellow poop, be sure to:

 • Offer them plenty of fresh water